reduxjs/redux/docs/recipes/ImplementingUndoHistory.md

 }
 ```

-Finally, if the user performs an action (e.g. decrement the counter) while we’re in the middle of the undo stack, we’re going to discard the existing future:
+Finally, if the user performs an action (e.g. decrement the counter) while we're in the middle of the undo stack, we're going to discard the existing future:

 ```js
 {